Sewer56/claude-code-nix-flake/readme.md

 A Nix flake that provides a home-manager module for configuring Claude Code.

+Fork of [flyinggrizzly/claude-nix](https://github.com/flyinggrizzly/claude-nix), since former appears to be unmaintained.

 ## Features

 - Install the Claude Code CLI package (optional)